 The PTO system for the Seapower Platforms are mounted either on the deck of the main body or on the hinge of the unit.
 Each system is designed to be easily accessible (above waterline) for maintenance or replacement.
 As the platform has a good roll stability safe access is permissible with wide flat deck areas makes for easy and safe mooring operations and storage of plant equipment etc.

 Two separate PTO streams are being developed and these are described briefly below.
 Each PTO stream is suited to end-user requirement whether this be electricity, energy storage for pumped hydro plants, desalination or land irrigation.

 PTO Stream 1

 TYPE: Hydraulic Seawater to Freshwater PTO System

-DESCRIPTION: The Seapower C-Pumps are highly efficient, double acting, reciprocating pumps designed to deliver large quantities of raw seawater at high pressures and can be used with many WEC types.
+DESCRIPTION: The Seapower C-Pumps are highly efficient, double acting, reciprocating pumps designed to pump large quantities of raw seawater at high pressures and can be used with many WEC types.
 This hydraulic seawater-based system is capable of withstanding extreme forces and low speeds offered by the WEC system.
 The pumps use a specialised surface coating for abrasion and erosion protection against the sea water and its contaminants.
 The locations, sizes, quantities and pressure ratings of the pumps are carefully selected to optimise water delivery and power capture output, and importantly to do so at the lowest LCOE levels for the WEC.
 This PTO may be used to either convert seawater into freshwater, or to directly deliver seawater to elevated storage reservoirs.
 Such reservoirs, while analogous to present day PHS units, are much lower cost because there is no technical requirement for low level pump/turbine caverns and associated drilled access shafts etc.

 PTO Stream 2